 ‘Which do you choose?
 Because we apply the former method to spending hundreds of billions of dollars.’

 It sounds like an indictment of how the Brexit vote was held, but Iain Walker was actually talking about the world’s largest ever ‘citizens’ jury’, which he ran in South Australia in 2016.
 It discussed whether to build a huge nuclear waste dump in the state – and ended in defeat for the government that commissioned it.

-That project represents a far more sophisticated means of consulting the public than the Brexit referendum.
+That project represents a far more sophisticated and innovative means of consulting the public than the Brexit referendum.
 Wherever you stand on the Brexit result, there can be no doubt that the manner in which it was decided upon has divided and angered the British public.
 Rather than feeling fairly consulted – and listened to – on a matter of grave national importance, the public’s mood has been combative, partisan and vitriolic.

 Australia’s example shows how this generation-defining decision could have been handled in a way that grew consensus, rather than entrenching two sides against each other – and what Britain could still do to repair some of the damage.

 ‘Those dumb citizens are the ones who elected you’

 Building South Australia’s nuclear waste facility had been recommended by an expert Royal Commission, which concluded that the project would be safe if properly managed and estimated that it would contribute a life-changing $445billion AUS (around $360billion US) to the state’s coffers over its lifetime.

 And yet a jury of 328 ordinary citizens said no. The plan to build the facility was abandoned.

 The way it worked was this: the state government had committed to consulting the public but accepted the idea that no one would ever read the Royal Commission’s report.
 So it convened two juries.
 The first, smaller jury of 50 people was asked to create some explanatory material for the general public.